 An external electrical disconnect (not supplied with the boiler) with adequate overload protection is required.
 The boiler must be grounded in accordance with local codes or in the absence of such requirements, in the U.S., with National Electrical Codes, ANSI/NFPA No. 70 latest edition.
 In Canada, wire according to the current Canadian Electrical Code.

-NOTE: A dedicated earth ground is recommended to avoid nuisance shutdowns.
+Note: A dedicated earth ground (green wire) is required to avoid nuisance shutdowns.
+Do not ground through the conduit.
 It is also important that proper polarity be maintained.